Aronnax9000/Vega816/README.md

 ```
 The datasheet also specifies that when the 65C816 is addressing an interrupt vector, it pulls its VPB line low.
 This is to allow the system to override the fetched interrupt vector with any other.

 Note that the last nybble of each of the standard vector is unique, and therefore a test of these four bits suffices to uniquely identify the vector being pulled.
+In particular, both bytes of the two-byte IRQ vector ($FFEE and $FFEF) are the only two bytes in this table with $E (0x1110) as the last nybble of address, i.e., A1-A3 high.

 Note also the gap of 12 bytes between the IRQ vector and the RESET vector.
 Since each vector occupies two bytes, this gap provides sufficient space to specify six (6) additional vectors.